niyaspavil/Broadcaster/README.md

         1. UI
         2. Engine
+	3. DataStore
-        3. Plugin
+        4. Plugin

 The UI layer will provide the basic interface for the user to work with the application.
 It will also provide the request and response to user as needed.

 The layer Engine forms the backbone of the broadcaster by interfacing UI and Plugin.
-It provides facility for consistent storage of data for plugins and it also makes the UI functionalities available.
+It provides facility for consistent storage of data for plugins via DataStore and it also makes the UI functionalities available.

+The DataStore layer provides the abstraction so that the app can smoothly access and store data in any kind of environments without breaking engine.

 The Plugin layer is the one that connects to the network entity to provide the service.
 These plugins are load-n-play modules tightly coupled to the corresponding network entities.
 This can easily be loaded and removed based on user requirments.